Vluthor/Network-Forensics-Analysis-with-Wireshark-and-Zui/README.md

 ## Conclusion

 The analysis revealed a malware infection that led to unauthorized access and data exfiltration.
 The attacker used specific credentials to access a server, and certain patterns in the traffic indicated suspicious activity.

-This report provides a comprehensive overview of the network forensics analysis performed.
-For more details, please refer to the analysis notes and screenshots in the respective folders.